Posted on

 Ethical and Environmental Considerations

-Yet, compared to the large-scale agricultural GMOs of the past, ornamental plants like the firefly petunia present relatively low risks.
-They don’t cross-pollinate with food crops, and their environmental footprint is manageable when grown responsibly.
+However, compared to large-scale agricultural GMOs, ornamental plants pose low risks.
+They don’t mix with food crops, and when grown responsibly, their environmental impact is small.

 The Future of Cute GMOs